 While you can get Indian/Punjabi food at most of the places in the city, I would suggest trying some dishes at Mcllo restaurant.
 It is the most famous restaurant in town, mainly because of its location and ambiance.
 Situated right at the McLeod Ganj market square, it is the biggest four-story place with a rooftop.
 Travelers come here mostly to enjoy alcoholic drinks and beer.

 Dharamkot and Bhagsu are dotted with numerous cafes and bakery serving global cuisines.
 I discovered a little gem of a place during my recent visit to Dharamkot earlier this year – Trek & Dine.
-A hillside cafe with laid-back setting serving the most delicious food I have had in Dharamshala.
-From Hummus, Pita, and Falafel to Ziva you will get all delicious Israeli dishes at this restaurant.
-There are many other cafes in Dharamkot serving Israeli cuisine, so go explore!
+A hillside cafe with a laid-back setting serving the most delicious food I have had in Dharamshala.
+From Hummus, Pita, and Falafel to Ziva, you will get all delicious Israeli dishes at this restaurant.
+There are many other cafes in Dharamkot serving Israeli cuisine, so explore!

 Some of the good restaurants you should try are Hummingbird, Moon peak cafe, Illiterati, Woeser bakery, Snow Lion, Morgan’s place.
 Further details in my upcoming article on ‘Food culture in McLeod Ganj’.

 There are numerous shops and sellers in Dharamshala selling everything from Tibetan handicrafts to apparel.
 I brought home some Tibetan crockery and clothes from the main McLeod Ganj market.
 Here are some suggested places to shop from:

 Norbulingka institute has been nurturing Tibetan artisans and Buddhist art forms such as statue-making, thangka painting, thangka applique, wood painting, tailoring.
 You can buy all of these and more from here.